Subleasing at the MLC

 - Guest are NOT subtenants and subtenants are NOT guests.
 Subletting to or allowing unauthorized tenants to live in your room is a breach of lease.
 Unauthorized subtenants will be asked to leave.

 - Subtenants are prohibited from subleasing their sublet room.
 Again, unauthorized subtenants will be asked to leave.

 - Advertising your room for a sublease is restricted to Facebook, Craigslist, housing pages, and word of mouth.
 Listing on temporary accommodation sites like AirBnB and Couschsurfer is strictly prohibited.

 Step-by-step instructions on how to sublet your room:

 Step 1: Advertise your room.
 List the rental price (which you can elect to offset to bring the price down), the features (utilities, common spaces, number of housemates, if you are leaving it furnished, etc.), the community (free weekly meals, Multifaith aspect, etc.) and time frame (how many months, exact start and end dates, etc.) Posts with pictures receive more attention than those without, so feel free to take pictures of your room, or reach out to the Community Coordinator for sample room pictures.

 Step 2: Once you have an interested person, make sure they apply using the Subtenant Application.
 Ideally, they should list at least one previous landlord as a reference.
 When we receive the application, the Community Coordinator will check their references and decide if they are a good fit for the community.
 However, it is advised that you also meet with them ahead of time, to get to know them, and check their references.
 Please note that CA House has the right to deny a subtenant for any reason!

-Step 3: If your subtenant is approved, you must set up a mutually convenient appointment with your subtenant and the Community Coordinator to sign the required Sublease form.
+Step 3: Once you have identified your preferred subtenant and they have filled out the online application, you must set up a mutually convenient appointment with your subtenant and the Community Coordinator to sign the required Sublease form.

 Other important things to remember: